adambiltcliffe/react-flask-webgame/README.md

 Refactoring, bugfixing etc.
 ---------------------------

-Make Application use a reducer for state management

 Make a RendererSelector component with lazy loading

+Find a way to avoid needing to include gameid in the reducer actions for set_shown_step etc.

 Avoid destroying/recreating the socket when logging in/out